 An instructor may remove a student from class meetings for disciplinary reasons.
-If an instructor removes a student for more than one class period, the instructor shall notify the appropriate dean in writing of the problem, action taken by the instructor, and the instructor's recommendation.
+If an instructor removes a student for more than one class period, the instructor shall notify the department/division chair and the appropriate dean in writing of the problem, action taken by the instructor, and the instructor's recommendation.
 If a resolution of the problem is not reached, the student may be removed permanently pursuant to appropriate due process procedures.